davedancis/Bird-Identifier/README.md

 # Bird-Identifier
-This project leverages a Convolutional Neural Network from the fastai and Pytorch libraries to classify images of birds of prey pulled from the Bing Image Search API.
+This project leverages a Convolutional Neural Network from the fastai library to classify images of birds of prey pulled from the Bing Image Search API.